Nuclear Medicine Offers Unique Diagnostic Information

-Manatee Memorial Hospital uses the advanced technology of nuclear medicine imaging to obtain detailed images of the body and help identify disorders and disease.
+Manatee Memorial Hospital's Nuclear Medicine department uses the advanced technology of nuclear medicine imaging to obtain detailed images of the body and helps identify disorders and disease.

 Nuclear medicine offers unique diagnostic information about the function of many organs in the body and is a way to gather medical information that may otherwise be unavailable, require surgery or necessitate more expensive diagnostic tests.
 Nuclear medicine imaging procedures can often identify abnormalities very early in the progression of a disease, long before some medical problems are apparent with other diagnostic tests.
 This early detection allows a disease to be treated early in its course when there may be a more successful prognosis.